CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 ### Training
 - edit the config in slowfast/slowfast/configs
+    - adjust NUM_GPUS and NUM_WORKERS based on your PC specs
 - cd into outermost slowfast folder and run the following:
 - train MViTv2-B with input clips:
 ```console